Bridgeland Stability on Threefolds -- Some Wall Crossings

-As an example we compute all walls on the path of the last Theorem in the case of twisted cubics.
+As an example, we compute all walls on the path of the last Theorem in the case of twisted cubics.
 Figure \ref{fig:bridgeland_walls_twisted} is a graphical representation of these walls.

-\begin{thm}[See also Theorem \ref{thm:bridgeland_twisted_cubics}] Let $v = (1, 0, -3, 5) = \ch(\II_C)$ where $C \subset \P^3$ is a twisted cubic curve.
-There is a path $\gamma: [0,1] \to \Stab(\P^3)$ such that the moduli spaces of semistable objects with Chern character $v$ in its image outside of walls are given in the following order. \begin{enumerate} \item The empty space $M_0 = \emptyset$. \item A smooth projective variety $M_1$ that contains ideal sheaves of twisted cubic curves as an open subset. \item A space with two components $M_2 \cup M'_2$.
+\begin{thm}[See Theorem \ref{thm:bridgeland_twisted_cubics}] Let $v = (1, 0, -3, 5) = \ch(\II_C)$ where $C \subset \P^3$ is a twisted cubic curve.
+There is a path $\gamma: [0,1] \to \Stab(\P^3)$ such that the moduli spaces of semistable objects with Chern character $v$ in its image outside of walls are given in the following order. \begin{enumerate} \item The empty space $M_0 = \emptyset$. \item A smooth projective variety $M_1$ that contains ideal sheaves of twisted cubic curves as an open subset. \item A space with two components $M_2 \cup M'_2$ intersecting transversally.
 The space $M_2$ is a blow up of $M_1$ in a smooth locus.
 The intersection of the two components is precisely the exceptional locus of the blow up.
 It parametrizes plane singular cubic curves with a spatial embedded point at a singularity.
 The second component $M'_2$ is a $\P^9$-bundle over $\P^3 \times (\P^3)^{\vee}$.
 An open subset in $M'_2$ parametrizes plane cubic curves together with a potentially but not necessarily embedded point that is not scheme theoretically contained in the plane. \item The Hilbert scheme of curves $C$ with $\ch(\II_C) = (1, 0, -3, 5)$.